Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Implications for next-generation digital trust infrastructure

 \subsection{Design principles for location-data provenance}

-Table~\ref{tab:taxonomy} shows that location-data provenance failures are not confined to one sector and recur because location-linked claims are increasingly used as evidence in governance contexts, while adversaries exploit the gap between what can be asserted cheaply and what can be verified credibly.
-The purpose of the principles below is therefore not to prescribe a specific technical architecture, but to articulate what a next-generation digital trust infrastructure must preserve if it is to make location-linked claims contestable under dispute.
+Table~\ref{tab:taxonomy} shows that location-data provenance failures recur because location-linked claims are increasingly used as evidence in governance contexts, while adversaries exploit the gap between cheap assertion and credible verification.
+The principles below define the normative and architectural constraints that a next-generation digital trust infrastructure must preserve for such claims to remain contestable under dispute.
+They are stated at the level of design principles rather than system components.
+Section~\ref{sec:requirements_summary} then translates them into minimum functional capabilities.
+The principles synthesize three sources of reasoning: the provenance failure modes identified in Table~\ref{tab:taxonomy}, EU governance expectations around accountability, traceability, and auditability, and technical literature on verifiable evidence, content provenance, secure positioning, and proof-of-location.
 A summary of the seven principles follows in Table~\ref{tab:principles_summary}.

 \paragraph{Principle 1: Contestability by design.} Location-linked claims must be challengeable through explicit verification procedures and evidentiary interfaces.
-This follows directly from replay, recontextualisation, and fabricated locality, where disputes arise precisely because content, logs, or documents can be circulated without a reliable way to check freshness, context scope, or binding to an original event.
-A provenance system that cannot be challenged in a structured manner degenerates into reputational arbitration or platform discretion, which is fragile under coordinated manipulation.
-Contestability is therefore the foundational requirement since it defines what it means for a location claim to function as evidence, rather than as an untestable assertion.
+This principle responds directly to fabricated locality, replay, recontextualisation, and record opacity, where disputes arise because content, logs, or documents circulate with weak means to check freshness, context scope, or binding to an original event.
+A structured contestation pathway allows a claim to function as evidence under dispute, because competent actors can test the claim against defined proof objects, metadata, and verification procedures.
+Contestability is therefore the foundational requirement for converting location from an asserted attribute into an assessable evidentiary claim.

-\paragraph{Principle 2: Proportionality and rights compatibility.} Because location is inherently sensitive, provenance mechanisms must support dispute resolution without assuming continuous tracking or indiscriminate retention.
-The taxonomy's governance integrity failures show that the problem is rarely a lack of data in the world, but a lack of credible and minimal evidence that can be surfaced under challenge.
-The infrastructure should therefore support selective, purpose-bound disclosure that is commensurate with the claim under dispute.
-Without proportionality, the likely outcome is either societal rejection and legal friction, or a surveillance default that undermines legitimacy and makes cross-sector adoption infeasible.